Divorced at 50: how I turned betrayal into joy

 By setting these challenges for herself, Kay realised that she was opening her life up to a world of new possibilities.
 “When you set a challenge for yourself, it makes you say yes to things you might normally say no to,” Kay explains. “ I’m lucky that I have a job I love looking after the PR & Communications for OGX Haircare, but before my Kaynaissance I would never have imagined that I would have played a part in making their first ever TV ad."

-"I also had an incredible trip to Singapore and Cambodia with one of my oldest friends Emma Croall, during which we had an unexpected Buddhist water blessing.
+"I also had an incredible trip to Singapore and Cambodia with one of my oldest friends, during which we had an unexpected Buddhist water blessing.
 And then I even took part in an empowering nude photoshoot I organised for a musical friend’s birthday gift – Calendar Girls Style which used instruments to cover our bits, instead of cakes.
-This was a real lesson in body confidence & embracing the way I look in my fifties - I am proud to be Ms May!”
+This was a real lesson in body confidence & embracing the way I look in my fifties - I am proud to be Ms. May!”

+Kay recognises that a pivotal aspect of her journey has been a willingness to confront her fears head-on, continuously pushing herself beyond her limits.
+“In hindsight, I think it is to prove to myself that I can be brave and get through whatever life throws at me next.

+INSPIRATION: I tried online dating as a widow in my 50s - here's what you need to know